Ohio State students upset graduation death not acknowledged during ceremony

 "I felt that business should not go on as usual when something this tragic happens," he said.

-That being said, Jani, Mullen and other students I spoke to said they knew the whole event couldn't have been shut down.
+That being said, Jani, Mullen and others said they knew the whole event couldn't have been shut down.

 "So many people have come in and so much work has been done and the graduation day is so important," Jani added.

-I asked why the university didn’t mention it, and their spokesperson, Ben Johnson, said they didn’t “Out of respect for the family during an evolving public safety response.”
+University spokesperson Ben Johnson said the school did not mention the death “out of respect for the family during an evolving public safety response.”

-Johnson said they don’t have any more details to share right now, but they are providing counseling services.
+Johnson said the university doesn't have any more details to share right now, but it is providing counseling services.

 OSU's full statement: